-Perennial, tough, mat-forming carpetgrasses are often used as lawn coverage in areas where traditional grass won't take.
+Carpetgrass, a tough, mat-forming perennial, is often used as lawn coverage in areas with poor conditions where traditional grass won't grow.

 |Botanical Name||Axonopus fissifolius (formerly A. affinis)|